IUREDCap/redcap-etl/docs/TransformationRulesGuide.md

 |        4 |         1 | evB               | b             | yellow1  |

+NOTES:

-* NOTE: In this example, var3/var4 need to be put in one table while var7 needs to be put in a different table, despite the fact that all three variables have the same 1-many relationship with var1/var2.
+* In this example, var3/var4 need to be put in one table while var7 needs to be put in a different table, despite the fact that all three variables have the same 1-many relationship with var1/var2.

-* NOTE: This syntax assumes that Events will always be used to define 1-many relationships to the root parent table.
+* This syntax assumes that Events will always be used to define 1-many relationships to the root parent table.
   Although we might envision a more complex situation in which events are named such that some events are considered children of other events, in practice that has not been done.

-* NOTE: This example does not include a situation in which a child table that uses suffixes has a parent table that also uses suffixes, but the transforming code can handle that situation.
+* This example does not include a situation in which a child table that uses suffixes has a parent table that also uses suffixes, but the transforming code can handle that situation.